Simulation + Training

 ITA provides the example of nuts, flour, butter, salt and sugar sourced from separate countries, which are then substantially transformed elsewhere into a new product: a batch of cookies.
 If we were to apply this to the electronics space, a company might buy transistors, subassemblies and other parts that are then substantially transformed to create a computer server.
 At least 50% of the manufactured cost has to have taken place in a TAA-designated country; so if, say, the motherboard is manufactured in a non-TAA designated country such as China, the product is unlikely to be compliant.
 On the other hand, the transistors can come from anywhere, as they are insubstantial to the assembly.

-The TAA designated countries list is long, and we won’t list them all here.
+The list of TAA compliant countries designated countries list is long, and we won’t list them all here.
 But broadly speaking, they fall into four categories:

 - World Trade Organization Government Procurement Agreement Countries